modethirteen/backstage-algolia/README.md

-# backstage-algolia
+# Algolia for Backstage

-A collection of Backstage frontend and backend plugins for Algolia
+This is a collection of Backstage frontend and backend plugins for integrating a search experience powered by Algolia.